market-development

 slack-business-model

-Slack follows a freemium model, where a free version is offered, and users can convert in paying customers if they want more usage or advanced functionalities.
+Slack follows a freemium model, offering a free version, and users can convert into paying customers if they want more usage or advanced functionalities.
 Slack combines the free model with a direct sales force to acquire enterprise customers with yearly recurring revenue of over 100K.
 Those customers were 575 in 2019, and they accounted for 40% of its revenues.
+In 2021 in a $27.7 billion deal, Slack was acquired by Salesforce.
+By early 2023, Slack had generated $1.5 billion in yearly revenue.

 The company instead sells organizational transformation which, according to customers, means a reduction in communication costs, knowledge management with zero effort, and “75% less email”, among many other benefits.